Mental Health First Aid Courses

 Every attendee who completes the course will receive:

-A course manual to take away and refer to whenever they need it, including a helpful toolkit to equip them to take care of their own mental health
+A course e-manual to refer to whenever they need it, including a helpful toolkit to equip them to take care of their own mental health

 365-day access to a psychotherapist for support within their role as first aider